leandrogoe/leandrogoe.github.io/_posts/2024-05-26-checking-microservice-contracts.md

 }
 ```

 As you can see, it heavily relies on Typescript, both for annotations and typing.
 The `@Controller('blogs')` annotation tells NestJS that the controller will be handling responses to the `blogs` path.
-Then we also have the `@Post` annotation which states that the `create` method will be used to handle the response to `POST` http calls in the controller's path.
-Finally the parameters are annotated with the `@Body` annotation, which tells us that the service will expect these parameters serialized in the body.
+Then we also have the `@Post` annotation which states that the `create` method will be used to handle the response to HTTP calls that use the `POST` verb in the controller's path.
+Finally, the parameters are annotated with the `@Body` annotation, which tells us that the service will expect these parameters serialized in the request's body.

-Note that all these annotations, unlike what happens with our previous jsdoc example **actually define the service behaviour**, and are not separate artifacts that will need to be maintained on top of our implementation.
+Note that all these annotations, unlike what happens with our previous JSDoc example **actually define the service behaviour**, and are not separate artifacts that will need to be maintained on top of our implementation.

-You may be correctly guessing that all these artifacts, while originally intended to define *behaviour* can also be repurposed to output an *specification*.
-That's where the `@nestjs/swagger` package comes into place.
-By simply adding a few lines of code to your application bootstrapping, you can ensure an openAPI specification is published in one of the application paths:
+That said, while originally intended to define *behaviour*, these artifacts can also be repurposed to output an *specification*.
+That's where the `@nestjs/swagger` package comes into play.
+By simply adding a few lines of code to your application bootstrapping, you can ensure an openAPI specification is published in one of the application paths and/or written to a file:

 ```typescript
 import { NestFactory } from '@nestjs/core';